hanifanmoha/restless/README.md

-# Strapi plugin restless
+# Strapi plugin restrapi

-A quick description of restless.
+A quick description of restrapi.

-# restless
+# restrapi